.Violet Gonda President IAWRT, Abeer Saady Vice President IAWRT

 This web page is a continuation of IAWRT's work to give women media workers concrete and practical resources to keep them safe.

-We began with safety training workshops and in 2017, IAWRT produced the first edition of our safety handbook.
+We began with safety training workshops and in 2017, IAWRT produced the first edition of our safety handbook of advice and recommendations, This safety section is the next step.

 The author of the handbook, Abeer Saady, is pleased at the interest the handbook has generated, "I look forward to our website offering translations into other languages; several are being planned by IAWRT chapters" she says.